-15.1 Effective July 1, 2008 all academic staff members except sessional lecturers shall receive a \$1,400 accountable professional expense account per fiscal year.
+- 15.1 Effective July 1, 2012, all academic staff members except sessional lecturers shall receive a \$1,500 accountable professional expense account per fiscal year. - 15.1.1 Academic units shall reimburse sessional lecturers for allowable expenses related to the specific course(s) to which they have been appointed (to a maximum of \$200 per course) effective the first of the month following the ratification of this agreement by the parties. - Persons who are appointed after the beginning of the fiscal year, whose appointment will terminate during a fiscal year, or who are part-time shall have their accounts prorated accordingly.

-- 15.1.1 Academic units shall reimburse sessional lecturers for approved expenses related to the specific course(s) to which they have been appointed (to a maximum of \$150 per course). - 15.2 Persons who are appointed after the beginning of the fiscal year, whose appointment will terminate during a fiscal year, or who are part-time shall have their accounts prorated accordingly. - 15.3 The funds in accountable professional expense accounts must be spent in accordance with the University regulations.
+- 15.3 The funds in accountable professional expense accounts must be spent in accordance with the University regulations.
 At no time may they be used for any purchase or expenditure that would be a taxable benefit to the academic staff member. - 15.4 Funds in an expense account may be carried forward automatically into the following fiscal year, provided the amount in the account does not exceed a sum which is three times the current amount of funds deposited annually into the account. - 15.5 At the end of a fiscal year, funds remaining in an expense account may be transferred to The University of Regina Research Trust Fund.